 The current ratio is a financial ratio that can determine if a business can cover its current liability obligations with its current assets.
-The current ratio can help determine how much of a business’ current liabilities can be covered if it were to liquidate current assets.
+The current ratio can help determine how much of a business's current liabilities can be covered if it were to liquidate current assets.

 Current Ratio = Current Assets / Current Liabilities

 If the ratio is above 1, the portion of a company’s current assets is higher than that of the current liabilities.
-Furthermore, if the ratio is below 1, the portion of current liabilities on company’s balance sheet is higher than current assets.
+Furthermore, if the ratio is below 1, the portion of current liabilities on the company’s balance sheet is higher than current assets.
 See the illustration below for more specific definitions of possible outcomes.

 The current ratio is one of many calculations that gives you some insight into the health of a business.
 It may not be a definite determination of the health of a business.
 This ratio is described as a liquidity ratio and the data used to calculate it comes from the balance sheet.

 Since current assets are the most liquid of assets, when the current ratio is above 1, we can expect that there is a high (though not definite) probability that current liabilities (liabilities that are expected to be paid in one year or less) can be paid for with a company's most liquid assets.